Fangoling/bachelor-thesis/content/proposal/objective.typ

 At lower levels, the tool provides minimal hints, while at higher levels, the tool offers richer guidance.

 This feature allows the system to be transparent so that instructors can keep the abstraction level low, to nudge students to learn how to act when this tool is not available, while developers use a higher abstraction level to solve errors with less distraction.
-The tool also becomes more flexible, as instructors can lower the assistance level that the tool provides to enhance the learning journey of students and professional developers can increase the assistance level to solve issues more quickly.
+The tool also becomes more flexible, as instructors can lower the assistance level that the tool provides to enhance the learning journey of students, and professional developers can increase the assistance level to solve issues more quickly.

+The activity diagram depicted in @activity visualizes the interaction flow related to error explanation.
+It depicts different behaviours of the system depending on the configuration of abstraction and assistance.

+#figure(
+  image("../../figures/activitydiagram.drawio.svg"),
+  caption: [Activity diagram of the terminal interaction flow during output summary and error remediation.]
+) <activity>